dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/importing/index.md

       value: Importing Loan Records
 layout: docs
 ---
 With HMDA Hero you can easily import loan records from as many CFPB pipe delimited files as you need.
+As a result, you can combine multiple